OPSnet/Gazelle/README.md

 `docker compose up -d`

-This will pull and build the needed images to run Gazelle on Debian Bullseye.
+This will pull and build the needed images to run Gazelle on Debian.
 A volume is mounted from the base of the git repository at `/var/www` in the container.
 Changes to the source code are immediately served without rebuilding or restarting.